britg/tpd/readme.md

 ### Usage

-Simply drop into a Unity3d assets folder.
+Simply drop the `tpd.cs` script into a Unity3d assets folder.